dlindem/zotwb/doc/openrefine_creators.md

 	Validation of name clusters includes selecting one of the names as the normalized name variant.

-	Within the column `fullName_clusters`, this preferred name variant will replace the various name forms previously found in the data.
+	Within the column `fullName_clusters`, this preferred name variant will replace the various name forms previously found in the data, while leaving the other columns as they were.
 All rows in the resulting CSV having the same value in the `fullName_clusters` column will be treated as one when re-feeding the results to Wikibase.
 That is, in case that the corresponding person is found neither on Wikidata nor on your Wikibase, only one entity is created for the whole cluster.

 	If the Wikibase item representing that person has to be created new, or if it still has no labels and no statements for `preferred given name` and `preferred family name`, those will be created using `givenName` and `lastName` values from the first row in the cluster; change the row order if necessary.